Comparing Type Systems for Deadlock Freedom: Related Work

-The introduction of type systems based on usage types coincided in time with the introduction of (binary) session types as a type-based approach to ensure structured communications~\cite{THK94,HVK98}.
-In their original formulation, session types for the $\pi$-calculus ensure communication safety and session fidelity, therefore ruling out some (but not all) of the causes of deadlocked behaviors in communicating processes.
+The introduction of type systems based on usage types coincided in time with the introduction of (binary) session types as a type-based approach to ensure safe structured communications~\cite{H93,THK94,HVK98}.
+In their original formulation, session types for the $\pi$-calculus ensure communication safety and session fidelity, therefore ruling out some (but not all!) of the causes of deadlocked behaviors in communicating processes.
 In session-based concurrency, deadlocks are due to circular dependencies inside a session, but are also found in subtle entanglements between different protocols/sessions.
-To our knowledge, the first work that addressed progress/deadlock-freedom for session-typed processes is due to Dezani{-}Ciancaglini et al.~\cite{DLY07}.
-Subsequent works on type-based analyses for deadlock-freedom in structured communications include~\cite{BCDDDY08,CV09,CD10,CairesP10,P13,DBLP:conf/coordination/VieiraV13,P14}.
-As discussed in detail in the paper, another approach to deadlock freedom is that based on linear logic under a Curry-Howard perspective~\cite{CairesP10,DBLP:conf/icfp/Wadler12}, where circular dependencies in processes are eliminated by design due to Rule~\Did{T-cut}.
-While this paper was being prepared, Dardha and Gay~\cite{DG18} developed a linear logic-based session type system by combining classical linear logic with Kobayashi's obligations/capabilities, simplified to priorities, to allow ``good'' cyclic processes.
-To this aim, the Rule~\Did{T-cut} is replaced by Rule~\Did{T-cycle}.
-It is important to notice however that none of the above works propose a formal comparison between different type systems for deadlock-freedom, as we achieve in this paper.
+In particular, session type systems \cite{V12} cannot guarantee deadlock freedom of interleaved sessions.
+To our knowledge, Dezani et al.~\cite{DLY07} were the first to address progress/deadlock freedom for session-typed processes.
+Subsequent works on type-based analyses for deadlock freedom in structured communications include~\cite{BCDDDY08,CV09,CD10,CairesP10,P13,DBLP:conf/coordination/VieiraV13,P14}.

+As discussed in detail in this paper, another approach to deadlock freedom is based on linear logic under a Curry-Howard correspondence~\cite{CairesP10,DBLP:conf/icfp/Wadler12}, where circular dependencies of communication in processes are eliminated by design, due to Rule~\Did{T-cut}.
+As already mentioned, the type system PCP~\cite{DG18} allows to type safe cyclic process topologies.
+Following PCP, Kokke and Dardha~\cite{DBLP:conf/forte/KokkeD21} define Priority GV (PGV) and its implementation in Linear Haskell \cite{DBLP:conf/haskell/KokkeD21}, which is a core concurrent $\lambda$-calculus with priorities, whereas the work of Van den Heuvel and P{\'{e}}rez~\cite{DBLP:journals/corr/ICE21} extends PCP with asynchronous communication.
+Balzer et al.~\cite{DBLP:conf/esop/BalzerTP19} develop a type system that enforces deadlock freedom for a language with \emph{manifest sharing}, which supports possibly recursive processes in which cycles arise under an acquire-release discipline for shared channels.
+We note that none of the above works propose a formal comparison between different type systems for deadlock freedom, as we achieve in this paper.